revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/02-IntroductionTonpmAndnode.md

 ---

-6. How do you check whether Node.js installed successfully in your system?
+6. How do you check whether Node.js is installed successfully in your system?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)